 Another walk with John Clare is due.
 Winter is certainly smiling today.
 It’s a clear crisp morning.
 In the night the secret ministry of frost has been at work.

-Continue reading “A Winter Morning Walk with John Clare”Category: Blog Posts
+Continue reading “A Winter Morning Walk with John Clare”The True Riches

 The Bank of England (to the left), sometimes called the Old Lady of Threadneedle Street, is where the economy is stitched safely together!
 Today’s modern City towers above.
 Opposite is The Royal Exchange.
 The original building was ceremonially opened as a center of commerce in 1570 by Queen Elizabeth I. The Duke of Wellington’s Waterloo memorial statue completes this scene of fame, fortune and financial prudence.